Fxztam/FormsWebSocketBasic/README.md

 3. Send/receive events/data in WHEN-BUTTON-PRESSED (BT_SEND_JS):
 <img src="http://www.fmatz.com/WS-PL-13-01-_2018_13-30-06.png" />

-In the chk-websocket.html:
+You can locate the chk-websocket.html in the /forms/java directory, some code lines in this source here:

-1. In the HTML page, add a reference to the needed JS file, the the file location is in /forms/java
+1. In the HTML page, add a reference to the needed JS file, the file location is in /forms/java
 ```js
     <script type="text/javascript" src="/forms/java/frmwebsocketjsi.js"></script>
 ```